Diocese of Faisalabad: History

 The Universal Living Rosary Association of St. Philomena USA (ULRA) is also located in the diocese.
 Rosaries, Medals, Scapulars, Holy Oil, St. Philomena Cord and other printed material are given free of cost.
 A quarterly newsletter is published by ULRA Pakistan.
 Afzaal Anwar Khokhar is the ULRA representative for Pakistan.
 The head office in Pakistan is in Barkatpura, Faisalabad.

 On 30 July 2009, tensions arose in the Christian village of Korian after pages containing Islamic inscriptions were found in front of a Christian home.
 Muslims accused a family there of blasphemy against Islam.

 On 1 August 2009, a Muslim mob raided a Christian settlement in Gojra vandalizing and looting houses and causing the deaths of eight people and injuries to many others.
 Fifty Christian homes were destroyed.

 Pope Benedict XVI expressed profound sorrow in 2009 at anti-Christian riots in Pakistan and appealed to everyone to renounce violence and take up again the path of peace.
 He communicated this message in a telegram to Bishop Coutts.

 On 4 August 2009, Fr.
-Rufin Anthony, the former vicar general of Faisalabad diocese, was appointed coadjutor bishop of the Roman Catholic Diocese of Islamabad-Rawalpindi.
+Rufin Anthony, the former vicar general of Faisalabad diocese, was appointed coadjutor bishop of the Diocese of Islamabad-Rawalpindi.

 On 17 April 2010 the diocese organized a ceremony to celebrate its Golden Jubilee.
 Archbishop Adolfo Tito Yllana, Apostolic Nuncio to Pakistan, Bishop Joseph Coutts (Faisalabad), Archbishop Lawrence Saldanha (Lahore), and Bishop Andrew Francis (Multan) spoke on the occasion.

 On 29 April 2010 Pope Benedict XVI elevated the Apostolic Prefecture of Quetta to the rank of apostolic vicariate.
 He appointed Fr.
 Victor Gnanapragasam OMI as apostolic vicar of the new ecclesiastical circumscription and the titular bishop of Timida.
 Fr.
 Victor was parish priest in Toba Tek Singh in this Diocese from 1978 to 1980, 1982- to 1986 and 1992 to 1993.

 In 2014 Faisalabad diocese had 46 priests working in 23 parishes.

 Pope Francis on 3 July 2013 appointed Fr.
 Joseph Arshad as the bishop of the Faisalabad Diocese.

-On 29 June 2019 Pope Francis appointed Father Joseph Indrias Rehmat (born in the Diocese of Faisalabad), at the time Dean of the National Catholic Institute of Theology, as Bishop of the Roman Catholic Diocese of Faisalabad.
+On 29 June 2019 Pope Francis appointed Father Joseph Indrias Rehmat (born in the Diocese of Faisalabad), at the time Dean of the National Catholic Institute of Theology, as Bishop of Faisalabad.